 9. Rosetail & Feathertail

-The rosetail is similar to a HM or extreme half moon, so the spread of the caudal fin is 180 degrees or more.
+The rosetail is similar to an HM or extreme half-moon, so the spread of the caudal fin is 180 degrees or more.
 The difference being that the rays have excessive branching, which gives a more ruffled look to the end of the tail, said to look like the ruffled petals of a rose.